Bank PO English: a section strategy that turns reading into marks

 Prepare English as a trainable section, not a talent: prioritise Reading Comprehension, learn the most-tested grammar rules cold, and build a daily reading habit that quietly lifts RC, cloze, and vocabulary together.

-Our structured English coverage sits inside the IBPS PO bundle and the SBI PO bundle, covering Prelims and Mains together, and the stage-wise IBPS PO Prelims and IBPS PO Mains courses map to each stage.
-The full banking line-up is on the IBPS category page.
-Confirm the current English pattern at ibps.in before you plan your hours.
+Our English coverage for both exams sits inside the IBPS PO bundle and the SBI PO bundle, Prelims and Mains together with the descriptive writing preparation, and the full banking line-up is on the IBPS category page.
+The question counts, sectional timing and negative marking for the current cycle are set in the official notification at ibps.in, or the SBI recruitment portal for SBI PO, so confirm those before you plan your hours.